oyarushe/quickstart-aws-industrial-machine-connectivity/assets/readme/post-deployment.md

 Validate data flow into AWS IoT Core:

-1. Navigate to the AWS IoT Core console.
-2. Select “Test” from the navbar on the left.
-3. Subscribe to the MQTT topic:

-    `spBv1.0/AWS Smart Factory/DDATA/#`

-4. Verify that messages are coming in on this topic.
+* Validate the data is flowing into the IoT Core on the topic configured within the edge application.

 Validate data flow into S3: